 Concerned that your children are being exposed to secondhand smoke?
 Come see us.

-If you smoke and are trying to quit, and are worried about how your smoking might be affecting your children’s health, please come in and see one of our Westchester Health pediatricians.
-Together, we’ll figure out the best way forward for everyone, and if needed, help you get help to stop smoking.
+If you smoke and are trying to quit, and are worried about how your smoking might be affecting your children’s health, please call (914) 232-1919 to make an appointment with one of our Westchester Health physicians.
+He/she will figure out the best way forward for everyone, and if needed, help you get help to stop smoking.
 Whenever, wherever you need us, we’re here for you.